deep-ing/.github/profile/README.md

 Deeping is a private community gathered by people who can boost overall deep learning research!

-Please contact bumjin@kaist.ac.kr for invitation.
+Please contact us for invitation.

 ### Runable Experiments